rhenter/ticket-watchdog/README.md

 ## Configuration

-All settings are managed by environment variables and be edited in the .env file:
+All settings are managed by environment variables and can be edited in the .env file:

 - `DATABASE_URL`
 - `SLACK_WEBHOOK_URL`